Bothy

 - Yes — Glas-allt-Shiel has a working fireplace.
 Bring your own firewood; natural wood at most Scottish bothies is scarce, and burning bothy furniture or boundary posts is not acceptable.

-- How many people does Glas-allt-Shiel sleep?
+- How many sleeping spaces does Glas-allt-Shiel have?

 - 8 sleeping spaces — but bothies operate first-come-first-served and you may share with strangers.
 On busy weekends parties often pitch a tent outside if the bothy is full.

-- Is there water at Glas-allt-Shiel?
+- Is there a water source near Glas-allt-Shiel?

 - Glas-allt burn 30m away — reliable

-- Best months: May, June, July, August, September.
+- May, June, July, August, September are the months to aim for.
 During the stalking season (August-October), contact the estate before visiting.